jaymep/phase-0-tracks/web_dev/request_cycle/http_requests.md

 Codes found [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status "Mozilla Developer Network")

 ### What is the difference between a GET request and a POST request?
 When might each be used?
 * GET only requests data from a server while POST also sends data with its request.
-For example, typing http://mail.google.com into a browser address bar will send a GET request, logging in to that website with a user name and password will send a POST request.
+* For example, typing http://mail.google.com into a browser address bar will send a GET request to display the website, logging in to that website with a user name and password will send a POST request to access the email.

 ### What is a cookie (the technical kind, not the delicious kind)?
 How does it relate to HTTP requests?
 * It's a tiny piece of data sent by a web server to a user's browser.
 Cookies are used to store information like online shopping carts, user information (name, password, address, credit card), log in status, and browser history.